myresearchhub/RanDe-W11/README.md

 ---
 ## Overview

-**RanDe-W11** is a balanced behavioral dataset of Windows executable samples, designed for machine learning-based ransomware research on modern Windows 11 environments.
+**RanDe** is a balanced behavioral dataset of Windows executable samples, designed for machine learning-based ransomware research on modern Windows 11 environments.
 It addresses a critical gap in existing datasets, which predominantly target Windows 7/10 and rely on legacy Cuckoo-based infrastructure.